TapasKumarDutta1/anomaly-detection/README.md

 ![alt text](data/2-1.png)

-Step3: Use Teacher model to teach student model
+Step3: Use Teacher model to teach student model by minimising the teacher student extracted features for OK images.
+Get anomaly map by calculating the similarity between student and teacher extracted features for sample images.
 ![alt text](data/2-2.png)